-Furthermore, that the Chauci (and the Frisii) did not have cattle is incorrect.
+Furthermore, the report that the Chauci (and the Frisii) did not have cattle is incorrect.
 To the contrary.
 The peoples of the tidal marshlands were livestock farmers par excellence, cattle and sheep.
 Livestock husbandry was even one of the primary foundations of their economy (Siegmüller 2022).
 And from the Romans they inherited among other chickens and cats too.
 Archaeological research has confirmed this without any doubt.
-No explanation as to why Plinius missed this ‘detail’, or wanted to miss this detail.
+No explanation as to why Plinius missed this ‘little detail’, or wanted to miss this detail.
 Some argue that Plinius described a situation shortly after a storm flood (Dirks 2023).

 There is another first-century account about the people living in the coastal zone of the North Sea, namely that of Nicolaus of Damascus.
 He describes that the Celts (note that the Romans initially made no distinction between Germanics and Celts) who live near the sea, consider it a disgrace to flee when the walls or their houses crumble.
 When flood penetrates the land, they confront it armed, until they are being dragged into the sea.
 If they would flee, people might accuse them of being afraid of death.